Join us in the fight to end sexual violence! We are seeking enthusiastic Helpline volunteers to support survivors.

 Do I get paid?

 Volunteer Advocates receive a small hourly stipend for being on call and carrying a pager.
-The hourly stipend amount increases during a support line call, hospital accompaniment call, or police accompaniment call.
+The hourly stipend amount increases during a helpline call, hospital accompaniment call, or police accompaniment call.

-How old do I have to be to be a Support Line Advocate?
+How old do I have to be to be a Helpline Advocate?

 Volunteer advocates must be 18 years or older.